ra1u/redis-dart/README.md

 and additional `Stream getStream([String pattern = "*"])`

-`getStream` returns `Stream` that sends streams according to optionally provided pattern Unlike Redis rich pattern matching, this pattern allows only for optional `*` wildchar at the end of string.
+`getStream` returns `Stream` that sends streams according to optionally provided pattern Unlike Redis rich pattern matching, this pattern allows only for optional `*` wild char at the end of string.

 Example for receiving and printing all messages